 The Tree of Life is symbolic in nearly every culture and religion.
 It unites heaven, earth and the underworld and acts as a bridge between the worlds.
 In Norse mythology, the tree of life is called Yggdrasil, and the gods live in the branches, watching us mere mortals down below.
 In Egypt a holy sycamore guards the threshold between life and death and the Mayans believe that the tree of life supports the heavens.
 The Herero people of South West Africa believe that the spirit tree has magical powers and that the first people climbed up the roots from the underworld to dwell on earth.

 I have always been fascinated by these stories and trees hold a very special place in my heart.
 They are so majestic with their roots entombed deep in the earth and their branches stretching up towards the heavens.
 So I thought I’d repurpose a bicycle wheel to make one to remind us that Everything is connected.
 All religions, all cultures and all people.

-To make the tree of life you’ll need a bicycle rim and 12 gauge round black jewelry wire (a 12 gauge wire is about 2 mm thick (1/16″).
+To make the tree of life you’ll need a bicycle rim and a roll of 12 gauge black jewelry wire.
+A 12 gauge wire is about 2 mm thick (1/16″).
 I love using jewelry wire to create art.
 It’s super easy to work with.
 If you can’t find jewelry wire, normal wire will work too.
 It’s just a little more difficult to twist.
 The amount you use will depend on the size of your bicycle wheel or whatever round form you’re using.
 You also need some snips to cut the wire.

 If the rim still has the spokes remove them first and then spray paint the rim black.